Fuel price reporting

 Although the price reporting trial starts from December, you can start saving now by checking fuel prices on the existing comparison websites and apps.

 You can currently check fuel prices using websites and apps such as MotorMouth, GasBuddy, PetrolSpy, RACQ and Compare the Market.
+These websites and apps may not include all petrol stations.

 About fuel prices